When ski racer Paula Moltzan notched her first World Cup top 10 at the age of 26 last month, it was just the start of the best week of her life.

 It bore fruit in September and October.
 Moltzan, after passing on a training camp in Oregon in July, traveled to Europe to ski for the first time in three months.

-She was so strong in giant slalom training — keeping pace with two-time world champion Tessa Worley of France and New Zealand teen phenom Alice Robinson — that her plans changed and she was put on the start list for the season-opening GS in Soelden, Austria, on Oct.
+She was so strong in giant slalom training — keeping pace with two-time world champion Tessa Worley of France and New Zealand teen phenom Alice Robinson — that her plans changed.
+She was on the start list for the season-opening GS in Soelden, Austria, on Oct.
 17.

 Moltzan, whose pet peeve is when people call her a slalom specialist, made her second career World Cup GS start.